|Laia Abril||Candice Breitz||Elinor Carucci||Krista Franklin|

 Reproductive: Health, Fertility, Agency explores the psychological, physical, and emotional realities women encounter in the years leading up to, during, and after fertility.
 The exhibition features eight artists who consider a range of topics including birth, miscarriage, pleasure, the lack of access to abortion, trauma, and the loss of fertility.
 The term “reproductive” is twofold.
 It implies the characteristics of a photograph, bringing attention to a notable lack of visual representation of the experiences of the female body.
 Additionally, the term is a reference to a common patriarchal, capitalist view of women’s bodies as vehicles for reproduction.
 This exhibition aims to add visual presence and a deeper understanding of the precarious nature of female rights and freedoms in a time where the future of these rights is uncertain.

 The MoCP is supported by Columbia College Chicago, the MoCP Advisory Board, the Museum Council, individuals, and private and corporate foundations.
-The 2020-2021 exhibition season is generously sponsored by the Philip and Edith Leonian Foundation.
+The 2020-2021 exhibition season is generously sponsored by the Philip and Edith Leonian Foundation, the Efroymson Family Fund, and the Illinois Arts Council.
+This project is partially supported by a CityArts Grant from the City of Chicago Department of Cultural Affairs & Special Events.